 All your alpine dreams come true when you visit Denali National Park and Preserve.
 Mountaineers swoon over the chance to bag Mt.
 McKinley (known as Denali by many), the tallest peak in North America, but there is much more to Denali National Park than the famous mountain.
 We’re talkin six million acres of wilderness with one little road slicing through it, the famous Denali Park Road.

 For an epic tent view of Denali, campout at the Cantwel Denali View Camp, which is only 45 minutes away from the park headquarters.
-You can also cozy up about another half hour away at the Coop Cabin (below) for some extra comfort.
+You can also cozy up about another half hour away at the Riverside Salmon Cabin for some extra comfort.

 Located on the big island, Hawai’i Volcanoes National Park is where you go to say mahalo to Mother Nature for 70 million years of volcanism and what it has bestowed on Planet Earth.
 The park holds two active volcanoes, Kīlauea (one of the world’s most active) and Mauna Loa, (the world’s premier subaerial volcano).
 The park was created to preserve the natural settings of Kīlauea and Mauna Loa and serve as a refuge for native plants and animals.

 Just under two hours out of the park is the Waipi’o Hostel Camp is located in Kukuihaele less than a mile from majestic Waipiʻo Valley.

 In 1981, Hollis moved from Austin to a nine-acre hay field out in the country.
 She left city life to…